Kaleabt37/Line_following_Robot_Model/README.md

 # Line_following_Robot_Using(CNN)
-This repository contains a project that demonstrates a line following robot built using computer vision and deep learning techniques.
-The project leverages a dataset extracted from a 10-second YouTube video and utilizes Convolutional Neural Networks (CNNs) to train a model that classifies driving directions (straight, right, and left).
+This repository contains a project that demonstrates a line following robot model built using computer vision and deep learning techniques.
+The project leverages an image datasets extracted from a 10-second YouTube video and utilizes Convolutional Neural Networks (CNNs) to train the model that classifies motion directions (straight, right, and left).

 ## Table of Contents